Spooks4576/Ghost_ESP/README.md

 Beware, brave explorer!
 While our BLE spam feature is a potent tool, wield it with care.
 The ESP32 WROOM, with its limited resources, may succumb to its power, resulting in a crash.

-Connect with fellow enthusiasts, share insights, and embark on collaborative expeditions into the unknown.

 ## How to Begin

 Eager to dive in?
 Consult our detailed flashing tutorial to unleash the full potential of Ghost ESP firmware on your ESP32 device: